+As I look back over my top fiction books from the decade, it got me thinking about the novels I’d read when I was younger.
 As a kid, it seemed like every novel I picked it up was a good one.

 Adult fiction seems to be more hit or miss.
 I think that’s why I read so heavy in non-fiction for a few years because I couldn’t find solid writing that wasn’t full of sex or foul language.
 So I just re-read YA favorites, ventured out into historical fiction pick every once in a while, but mostly was disappointed with the fiction I came across.